-- 1) Use the correct forms and fill them out appropriately (travel expenses separated from everything else). - 2) Sign the forms with a blue pen. - 3) Always include original receipts, and when declaring train costs, include the ticket and the receipts. - 4) No original receipt = no reimbursement members yourself.
+- 1) Use the correct forms and fill them out appropriately (travel expenses separated from everything else). - 2) Always include original receipts, and when declaring train costs, include the ticket and the receipts. - 3) No original receipt = no reimbursement - 4) Sign the form with an actual signature

+All teams should assign one, single team member to file for reimbursement.
+The reimbursement will be paid out to this student after which you have to divide the money amongst the team members yourself.
 You may not send in more than one of each form per team.
 The team member, who will be responsible for handling the reimbursement, should fill out the reimbursement form as follows.

-All teams should assign one, single team member to file for reimbursement.
-The reimbursement will be paid out to this student after which you have to divide the money amongst the team